Michael Winterbottom: 2010s

-The Look of Love

-The Look of Love, originally announced as The King of Soho until that title had to be dropped due to a legal dispute, is a biography of famed British pornographer/strip club owner/real estate entrepreneur Paul Raymond which reteams Winterbottom with Steve Coogan, who plays Raymond.
-The film costars Imogen Poots, Anna Friel and Tamsin Egerton and was written by Matt Greenhalgh.
+His 2013 film The Look of Love was originally announced as The King of Soho, until that title had to be dropped due to a legal dispute, A biography of famed British pornographer/strip club owner/real estate entrepreneur Paul Raymond, it reteamed Winterbottom with Steve Coogan, who played Raymond.
+The film costarred Imogen Poots, Anna Friel and Tamsin Egerton and was written by Matt Greenhalgh.
 It was released in the UK on 26 April 2013.

-The Trip To Italy

-Winterbottom filmed a second series of the hit BBC show in the summer of 2013, this time taking Coogan and Brydon on a culinary driving tour through Italy.
-It follows the route of the Romantics – Percy Bysshe Shelley, Lord Byron and John Keats.
+Winterbottom filmed a second series of the hit BBC show The Trip To Italy in the summer of 2013 in Italy.
+It followed the route of the Romantics – Percy Bysshe Shelley, Lord Byron and John Keats.
 Like the first series, IFC Films distributed it in the US as a shorter feature-length film, which premiered at the Sundance Film Festival in January 2014.
 The full series aired on BBC Two in April 2014.

-The Face of an Angel

-Winterbottom returned to Italy in November 2013 to shoot The Face of an Angel, starring Daniel Brühl, Kate Beckinsale, and Cara Delevingne.
-The film was written by Paul Viragh and was inspired partly by the book Angel Face by Barbie Latza Nadeau, about the dramatic, headline-making trial, conviction and eventual acquittal of American student Amanda Knox for the murder of her British roommate Meredith Kercher.
-However, the film is not about the actual Knox case, but offers a fictionalized version of it, focusing instead on a filmmaker (Brühl) who becomes obsessed with the case.
-Winterbottom traveled to Perugia, Italy in 2010 and attended court hearings in the Knox case for research on the project.
-He said at the time that the film would be fictionalized and focus on journalists and the media circus surrounding the trial more than on the actual events in dispute.
-The film premiered at the 2014 Toronto International Film Festival.

-The Emperor's New Clothes

-Winterbottom began shooting this documentary in October 2014.
-The film, hosted by comedian Russell Brand, looks at the financial crisis of 2007–2008 and global economic inequality.
+Hosted by comedian Russell Brand, the 2015 documentary The Emperor's New Clothes focuses on the 2008 financial crisis and global economic inequality.
 It premiered in London on 21 April 2015, followed by its international premiere on 24 April 2015 at the Tribeca Film Festival.

-On the Road

-The film follows the British band Wolf Alice, focusing on two fictional members of the band's crew, played by Leah Harvey and James McArdle, while the band is on tour.
+The 2016 film On the Road follows the British band Wolf Alice, focusing on two fictional members of the band's crew, played by Leah Harvey and James McArdle, while the band is on tour.
 It premiered on 9 October 2016 at the BFI London Film Festival.